-A Sony WH-1000XM5 vs. Sony WH-1000XM4 comparison is vital if you're choosing between these premium headphones.
-Sony's newest flagship XM5 headphones just launched, not replacing the XM4 but delivering a handful of upgrades in terms of design and features.
+A Sony WH-1000XM5 vs. Sony WH-1000XM4 comparison is essential if you're choosing between these premium headphones.
+Sony's newest flagship XM5 headphones deliver a handful of upgrades in terms of design and features, but the XM4 model remains available to buy.

 Since the Sony WH-1000XM4s are sticking around at $349/AU$395, they’ll remain some of the best headphones you can buy.
 But the improvements on the $399/AU$649 Sony WH-1000XM5s make what is already a premium pair of cans an even more compelling option.
 Better noise cancellation, faster charging and a sleeker carbon-fiber design are among the XM5’s standout differences compared to the XM4 headphones.